ARDSys/hackathon/README.md

 - $\overline{X_i}$ is the LLM-assigned score for hypothesis $i$
 - $N$ is the total number of refinements performed
 - $n_i$ is the number of refinements performed on hypothesis $i$

+This approach balances exploitation of promising hypotheses with exploration of under-refined candidates, following principles from [reinforcement learning](https://en.wikipedia.org/wiki/Reinforcement_learning).

 ## Overview